jamari-morrison/levels-fyi-scraper/README.md

     example with 0yoe: https://www.levels.fyi/comp.html?track=Software%20Engineer&yoestart=0&yoeend=0

 ### 2.)
 Edit numpages to be the correct number of pages to scrape
-(if you enter a number larger, then the code will successfully write all the data but jsut error out at the end)
+(if you enter a number larger than the actual number of pages, then the code will successfully write all the data but jsut error out at the end)

 ### 3.)
 Edit the sleepTime to be how long the pages take to load for you